How to choose the right fixed interest period?

 Don’t fix too long:

-Nearly all banks In Germany require you to pay a cancellation fee if you move house.
-If you move house before your fixed interest period ends, you owe the bank a fee equivalent to the loss they make when reinvesting the proceeds.
-Fortunately after 10 years you are legally entitled to refinance cost free and no such penalty could be levied when you invoke that clause.
-Note that, in big cities you can virtually always rent your house for more than the mortgage payments, and it often makes sense to rent out your house instead of selling to avoid the early repayment fees, while benefitting from net income.
+Nearly all banks In Germany require you to pay a cancellation fee if you move houses.
+If you move houses before your fixed interest period ends, you owe the bank a fee equivalent to the loss they make when reinvesting the proceeds.
+Fortunately, after 10 years you are legally entitled to refinance cost-free and no such penalty could be levied when you invoke that clause.
+Note that, in big cities, you can virtually always rent your house for more than the mortgage payments, and it often makes sense to rent out your house instead of selling to avoid the early repayment fees, while benefitting from net income.